 - 1. There are two main types of inventory considered by this section of SAAM: items for resale and supplies. - 1.1.
 Items for resale.
 This type of inventory: - 1.1.1.
 Is comprised of goods that will be sold to the public or transferred from one agency to another at their approximate cost. - 1.1.2.
 Is used by proprietary funds (i.e., enterprise funds and internal service funds) to keep track of their costs. - 1.1.3.
 Is also used to account for manufacturing functions (e.g., Arizona Correctional Industries and Arizona Industries for the Blind), which may further subdivide inventories into raw materials, work in process and finished goods. - 1.1.4.
 Except as it involves custodianship and internal controls, is managed and accounted for (including determination of cost) as determined to be the most appropriate by the agency. - 1.2.
 Supplies inventories.
 This type of inventory: - 1.2.1.
-Is the most common type of inventory encountered in State Government. - 1.2.2.
-Consists of items consumed by agency operations, and includes such things as office supplies, small tools, parts, oil and gas, etc. - 1.2.3.
+Supplies inventories are the most common type of inventories encountered in State Government. - 1.2.2.
+This type of inventory consists of items consumed by agency operations, and includes such things as office supplies, small tools, parts, oil and gas, etc.

+Topic 20 Current Assets Issued 06/10/19 Section 40 Inventories Page 2 of 4

+- 1.2.3.
 The State uses the purchases method to account for supplies inventory.
 This method requires that disbursements for supply items to be treated as current period expenditures or expenses.
 The value of a supplies inventory is not tracked during the fiscal year and is determined at year-end as part of the physical inventory procedure.
-At year-end, the supplies inventory value will be calculated using the average cost method.
+At year-end, the supplies inventory value will be calculated using the average cost method. - 1.2.4.

-- - Current Assets 12/23/15 Section 40 Inventories Page 2 of 4

-- 1.2.4.
 Items are to be issued, transferred, returned, or adjusted using an average cost method. - 1.2.5.
 The average cost method means that as inventory purchases are received, the unit value of those purchases is combined with existing units to produce an average value of each inventory unit. - 2.
 Inventories of both items held for resale and supplies. - 2.1.
-Inventories should, to the extent practical, be managed using the State's automated system for such purposes. - 2.2.
+Inventories should, if suitable to agency needs, be managed using AFIS' Inventory Management Module (IMM). - 2.2.
 An appropriate system of internal controls (i.e., a system applicable to the type and value of the items of inventory) must be established over all inventories. - 2.3.
 Inventories should be stored in a physically secure and controlled environment that reduces the risk of loss from fire, theft, temperature, humidity, and other elements. - 2.4.
 Access to inventories-particularly to those inventories consisting of items of high value and easy transportability-should be limited to as few individuals as practicable. - 2.5.
 Storekeepers must count actual quantities received and compare these to vendor provided shipping documents, such as packing slips, bills of lading, or purchase order acknowledgements. - 2.6.
 Inventory items must be inspected upon receipt to ensure they are not damaged, defective, or otherwise incorrect. - 2.7.
 Storeroom managers shall determine that all items held in inventory are necessary to the operations of the organization. - 2.8.
 Inventory storerooms must be logically organized to facilitate the tracking and counting of items.
 As appropriate (when merited by cost or value), items should be numbered and have purchase and issuance units of measure associated to them as well. - 2.9.
 It is recommended that frequent periodic and/or surprise counts be performed as well.
-Investigation and resolution of discrepancies should be performed. - 2.10.
-Any discrepancies between the system records and the annual physical count must be investigated and resolved.
+Investigation and resolution of discrepancies should be performed.

-Topic 20 Current Assets Issued 12/23/15 Section 40 Inventories Page 3 of 4
+Topic 20 Current Assets Issued 06/10/19 Section 40 Inventories Page 3 of 4